eileenowang/final_project_eileenwang/README.md

-# Eileen Wang's final project - A tangible way to find happiness
+# Eileen Wang's final project - Part I - A tangible way to find happiness
 This is part 1 of my final project for Storytelling with Data class, at Carnegie Mellon University.
 Below you will find my project proposal.

 # An Outline - High level summary of my project